 What is Churning?

-There is a deceptive and fraudulent trading practice that many securities brokers like Steven John Meyer engage in.
+There is a deceptive and fraudulent trading practice that many less than scrupulous securities brokers engage in.
 This practice, known as churning, exists due to the method that brokers are compensated for their services.
 While some brokers simply charge their customers a flat fee that is determined by the value of the account they are managing, many brokers are compensated for their services by charging the customer a percentage of their principal investment every time they execute a transaction on their behalf.
 This percentage serves as the broker’s commission for brokering the trade.
 Churning takes place when a securities broker trades their customer’s account excessively with the intent to the increase their own commissions.
 This is because they receive an additional commission when every transaction is executed.
 This is done even if the excessive trading serves no actual benefit to the investor in any way.

 Oakes & Fosher Can Help